mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    c.
 If you want to submit a Reusable Entity without developing a submission for the Best Enterprise Application category, this is possible as long as someone else's project uses your entity as part of their submission.

-   **NOTE:** Re-use and sharing of Reusable Entities across ,multiple projects is encouraged.
+   **NOTE:** Re-use and sharing of Reusable Entities by other project submissions is encouraged.

 ## What is the [NEO Blockchain C# Developers Center of Excellence](https://github.com/mwherman2000/neo-csharpcoe/blob/master/README.md)?